 City officials saved the community nearly $1 million by choosing to renovate the existing fire hall in lieu of building new.

-EAPC has transformed the old Webster fire hall, a stout masonry structure and former service station into a modern, seven-bay Fire Station serving the communities of Webster, Bristol, Roslyn and Waubay.
+EAPC has transformed the old Webster fire hall, a stout masonry structure and former service station into a modern, seven-bay Fire Station serving the communities of Webster, Bristol, Roslyn and Waubay, South Dakota.

 Our analysis of the building determined that once the mold was removed and the roof was replaced, the remaining structure was in very good shape.
-We worked with City to determine the long term needs of the fire department and the best option for achieving them.
+We worked with the City to determine the long term needs of the Fire Department and the best option for achieving them.
 EAPC presented a renovation and addition option that was almost $1 million less than a new building, but would still meet the needs of the department in the future.
 The interior of the existing station was completely gutted to create a new floor plan within the exterior shell.
-Large portions of concrete floor slab were demolished to create one consist elevation on the south half of the building and also allowed for new plumbing and utilities to be installed.
+Large portions of concrete floor slab were demolished to create one consistent elevation on the south half of the building that also allowed for new plumbing and utilities to be installed.